 Castlehaven Community Park: A Gardening and Growing Haven!

-Castlehaven community park is in the heart of Camden Town and the largest stretch of green space in the area.
+Castlehaven Community Park is in the heart of Camden Town and the largest stretch of green space in the area.
 We’re supporting a growing community.

-During the last couple of years we've:
+In the last couple of years we've:

 • Built four raised beds and grown fruit, vegetables and herbs